 Vertical Sync or commonly known as VSync adjusts the refresh rate according to the frame rate of your monitor.
 Doing so allows you better image quality as this stops screen tearing and there will be no more glitches and horizontal tearing on your screens.
 However, keep in mind, since it synchronizes the game’s FPS to that of your Monitor, keeping it as a global setting can cause serious conflicts, so, go to the game you want to configure and then enable this feature.

 These were some of the best settings that you can configure in the NVIDIA Control Panel.
-We have mentioned all of them, as they should be not changed and left to their default settings.
-Keep in mind, you may not have to make all the changes mentioned here, or maybe not all changes work for you.
+We have mentioned all of them, as they should not be changed and left to their default settings.
+Keep in mind, you may not have to make all the changes mentioned here, or perhaps not all of them will work for you.

 Read: NVIDIA Control Panel missing on Windows